Intelligent System for Automated Molecular Patent Infringement Assessment: Introduction

+The major innovations of PatentFinder include: (1) \textbf{Multi-Agent Framework for Interpretability:} To provide a clear reasoning path for LLMs, the multi-agent architecture enables PatentFinder to produce intermediate outputs, which are aggregated into a detailed infringement report.
+This design enhances the transparency and interpretability of the reasoning process; (2) \textbf{Neural Network Models for Molecular Analysis:} We developed two specialized models -- MarkushMatcher and MarkushParser -- to help LLMs accurately extract substituent groups and recognize Markush structures; (3) \textbf{MolPatent-240 Benchmark:} To facilitate systematic evaluation, we hire domain experts to curate MolPatent-240, a molecular patent infringement benchmark comprising 240 molecule-patent pairs with diverse and complex Markush structures.
+This dataset reflects real-world patent complexities, constructing a robust foundation for assessing the efficacy of patent infringement algorithms.

-Overall, extensive experiments in this paper demonstrate the following observations: (1) PatentFinder achieves state-of-the-art performance, significantly outperforming baseline approaches that rely solely on LLMs.
-Specifically, PatentFinder surpassed baselines by 13.8\% in F1-score and 12\% in accuracy, demonstrating its effectiveness in handling the nuanced demands of this task.
-(2) As illustrated in Fig.\ref{fig:main_case_stduy}e, PatentFinder autonomously generates comprehensive patent infringement reports.
-These reports integrate detailed molecular structure analyses and step-by-step reasoning, resulting in outputs that are both highly informative and easily interpretable.
-This capability represents a significant step forward in enhancing the transparency and usability of automated patent analysis solutions.
-Moreover, our approach of decomposing complex tasks into modular components, each managed by a specialized tool agent, holds potential for application in other scientific domains.
+Finally, extensive experiments in this paper demonstrate that PatentFinder has achieved significant breakthroughs in the accuracy and interpretability of patent infringement assessments: (1) PatentFinder achieves state-of-the-art performance, significantly outperforming baseline approaches that rely solely on LLMs.
+Specifically, PatentFinder surpasses baselines by 13.8\% in F1-score and 12\% in accuracy, demonstrating its effectiveness in handling the nuanced demands of patent infringement assessment; (2) As illustrated in Figure\ref{fig:main_case_stduy}e, PatentFinder can autonomously generate comprehensive patent infringement reports.
+These reports integrate detailed molecular structure analyses and step-by-step reasoning, resulting in highly informative and easily interpretable outputs.
+The improvements in accuracy and interpretability represent a significant step forward in enhancing the usability of automated patent analysis solutions.
+Moreover, our approach of decomposing complex tasks into modular components, each managed by a specialized tool agent, holds potential for application in other workflows of scientific discovery.